Our potential is one thing. What we do with it is quite another.

 Angela Duckworth, Grit

 This is such an attractive thesis: for all of us, success is within reach.
 The book’s fun to read, and the argument is clearly presented.
 (I wish more scientists wrote books like this.)
 That said, “grit trumps everything” seems too neat a conclusion for something as complex as human achievement.
 Throughout the book, there’s not much discussion of the evidence for alternative explanations of success, and most of the studies cited were done by the author or closely-affiliated researchers (and the scientific literature has a widespread reproducibility crisis).
-(Update: this article specifically attacks the grit thesis and cites many of Duckworth’s papers, but the actual study is behind a paywall.)

 The book is clear and fun, but doesn’t lend itself to great quotes.
 The quotes Duckworth pulls from other works are amazing, though!

 You have made a convert of an opponent in one sense, for I have always maintained that, excepting fools, men did not differ much in intellect, only in zeal and hard work; and I still think this is an eminently important difference.

 Compared with what we ought to be, we are only half awake.
 Our fires are dampened, our drafts are checked.
 We are making use of only a small part of our possible mental and physical resources.